mkmcbride10/CS400TeamProject/README.md

 #3.
 Save, exit, or set the configuration and start the quiz again from the home screen

-#### While displaying the image of question, if there is no image, the program display a 200x200 black image.
-If there is an image without valid path, the program will not display anything.

 ### File directory
 .